yadhugowdaa/note-taking-app/README.md

 Features
 Secure User Authentication:

-Multi-step signup flow using Email & OTP verification.
+Multi-step signup flow using Email & OTP verification ( OTP will be in spam ).

 Seamless one-click Sign-up & Login with Google.